mumme74/atto-py/README.md

   # "Function multiply will be called with args 100 and
      the result of calling print "done!", ie null"
 ```
-Note that as we forgot the second argument in the call to multiply, the parser just grabbed the next expressions value.
+Note that as we forgot the second argument in the call to multiply, the parser just grabbed the next expression's value.
 In this case that is the result of the print call on the second row in the main function.
 Print returns null so this call is equivialent to: ```multiply 100 null``` with "done!" printed before the function call.

 ## Function scope
 Function scope is limited to current function only.
 There can not be any global variables nor any nested functions.
-A function can only work with what it gets as input as arguments from the caller.
+A function can only work with what it gets as arguments from the caller.

 ## Variables: unmutable
 Variables are defined as parameters to a function.
 The only way to set the value is as argument by the caller, inside the function body it is unmutable (Can't change value nor type).